“Would you call me a wretched soul?”

 I entertained no thoughts of long walks to clear my head; past efforts had ended in fear.
 Instead I made straight for home.
 The lock on my front door gave me trouble.
 I blamed my unsettled state of mind as I fumbled with the key.
 At last I stumbled inside, turned on the nearest lamp, and nearly shouted.

-At first, the thing stood unperturbed.
+At first the thing stood unperturbed.
 Then, with deliberate slowness, something shifted beneath the shroud.
 Arms, I imagined.
-The cloth began to slide, inch by painstaking inch, and as it fell away I realized with horror that I had no desire to see what lay underneath.
+The cloth began to slide, inch by painstaking inch, and as it fell away I realized I had no desire to see what lay underneath.

 “Good evening to you, too, Charles.”